-It got me thinking actually.
-Putting something out of your mind for a while really gives you new perspectives on things.
+Putting something out of your mind for a while can give you a new perspective.

 It gives you the ability to think about things in a different way.